BruceZu/orchestration_comparison/README.md

 # Comparison of Cloud Orchestration

 ## Overview
-This project contains application description for the following tools:
+This project contains application descriptions for the following tools:
 Apache Brooklyn, Apache Stratos and Cloudify.

 The purpose of this is to compare the platforms.
 A three-tier application